-Because we care about your wellbeing, we helped author new, statewide guidelines to prevent misuse of opioids among patients who are admitted to the hospital.
-Learn more about our involvement in authoring these guidelines >
+Because we care about your wellbeing, we helped author new, statewide guidelines to prevent misuse of opioids among patients who are admitted to the hospital

 Addiction is a disease of the brain that makes it difficult for an individual to abstain from substances including opioids, even when using the substance causes problems for the person’s physical health, emotional health, fulfillment of responsibilities, and relationships with others.
 Addiction is a disease that can happen to anyone regardless of sex, age, race, socioeconomic status, etc. Although addiction is a chronic disease (lasts for a long time), there are effective treatment options to help patients recover and lead healthy lives.

 There are a number of different treatment options for an Opioid Use Disorder (OUD).
 Many patients find that the best approach includes more than one type of care or service.
 Medication-assisted treatment (MAT) uses medications and counseling together to treat OUD.
 The medications typically offered in MAT are buprenorphine, methadone, and naltrexone.
 All three drugs work differently to treat addiction.